FredDominant/programming-logic/README.md

-# programming-logic-prime
+# programming-logic-fizzbuzz
-passed all tests with jasmine. call jasmine tests/tests.js .
+passed all tests with jasmine. call jasmine tests/tests.js to run